phalcon/documentation/docs/dispatcher.md

 https://example.com/admin/invoices/show-unpaid
 ```

-and for example you want to camelize `show-unpaid` to `ShowUnpaid`, the `beforeDispatchLoop` can be used to achieve that.
+for example you want to camelize `show-unpaid` to `ShowUnpaid`, the `beforeDispatchLoop` can be used to achieve that.

 ```php
 <?php